fgm/mongodb/README.md

 * Copy the relevant section from the `example.settings.local.php` to your `settings.local.php` file if you use one, or `settings.php` otherwise, and adapt it to match your MongoDB settings.
-* At the root of your site, add a composer requiment:
+* At the root of your site, add a composer requirement by typing:

         composer require mongodb/mongodb "^1.0.0"
+* If this is the first Composer dependency on the project, from the site root,
+  run:

+        composer install
 * Enable the `mongodb` module.
 You now have access to the MongoDB services and Drush commands.

 [install]: https://www.drupal.org/documentation/install/modules-themes/modules-8